Frequently Asked Questions About Homeowners Insurance

 Will the insurance company inspect my home?

-Insurance companies may conduct a routine external inspection of your home.
+Insurance companies may conduct a routine external inspection of your home after the closing.
 Occasionally they will also request an interior inspection.
 Inspections are conducted to ensure that homes meet their underwriting criteria, that they are valued properly and to identify any potential issues which could cause a claim.

 Does insurance cost more if I have a dog?